 You can also send emails and support tickets to ExpressVPN.
 These services are provided by a third-party platform called Zendesk.

-The server network of a VPN is important if you want to bypass geographical restrictions by connecting to servers in other countries.
+The server network of a VPN is important if you want to bypass geographical restrictions.
 For instance, you can connect to a server in the US to watch a show on the American version of Netflix.
 Moreover, if your government censors what you can do and see online you can reroute your connection through a server in a different country to have free access to the internet.

-Find out more about the ExpressVPN server network below.
-The most important things to note about the server network are:
+ExpressVPN’s current setup gets an 8.5/10.
+The most important things to note about its server network are:

-- ExpressVPN has over 3000 servers in 160 VPN server locations in 94 different countries
+- ExpressVPN has over 3000 servers in 94 different countries.

 Number of servers and locations

-ExpressVPN offers 3000+ servers spread across 160 locations in 94 countries.
+ExpressVPN offers 3000+ servers spread across 94 countries.
 Thanks to this impressive server network you’ll always find a location that meets your needs.
-You can also switch between servers whenever and as much as you want.
+You can, of course, switch between servers whenever and as much as you want.